sonible/VCTR/include/vctr/Expressions/Readme.md

     VCTR_FORCEDINLINE VCTR_TARGET ("avx2") void reduceAVXRegisterWise (AVXRegister<value_type>& result, size_t i) const;

     VCTR_FORCEDINLINE VCTR_TARGET ("sse4.1") void reduceSSERegisterWise (SSERegister<value_type>& result, size_t i) const;

-    template <size_t n>
-    VCTR_FORCEDINLINE static value_type finalizeSIMDReduction (const std::array<value_type, n>& subResults);
 ```

 They basically work the same as the element-wise implementations but they evaluate a whole SIMD register
 at a time.
 Possible residual elements are then evaluated using a scalar loop in the calling code.
 This leads to a SIMD
-register and a single scalar value as sub-results, which are passed to `finalizeSIMDReduction` for a last final
+register and a single scalar value as sub-results, which are passed to `finalizeReduction` for a last final
 reduction step.